 In this work, we plan humanoid contact sequences which enable the robot to more easily capture itself under external disturbances.
 While the decision on where to place contacts is crucial for a successful capture, CoM position and centroidal momentum also play an important role.
 In our current approach, during planning, the CoM position and centroidal momentum of the robot in each state is determined by a neural network which learns from a dynamics optimizer without the information of the disturbances.
 The solution quality may increase if we includes CoM position and centroidal momentum as decision variables in the planner.
 However, this will significantly increase the branching factor, and slow down the planning.

-While our approach is capable to find footstep sequences that are more robust to potential disturbances, it is still necessary to have a controller capable to react to disturbances during execution and select the appropriate next contact in real-time.
-Several approaches have been proposed to find the next contact location that help stabilize a robot, such as in \cite{Mason:2018vk}, but they often use a simplified model of the dynamics.
+While our approach is capable of finding footstep sequences that are more robust to potential disturbances, it is still necessary to have a controller to react to disturbances during execution and select the appropriate next contact in real-time.
+Several approaches have been proposed to find the next contact location that helps stabilize a robot, such as in \cite{Mason:2018vk}, but they often use a simplified model of the dynamics.
 It could be interesting to extend the learning part of our approach to use it in a real-time controller in order to remove the need for simplifying assumptions on the dynamics.